Beskamir/beskamir.github.io/about.md

   toc: true
 ---

-Hello, I am Sebastian Kopacz and I mainly made this website for archiving all the cool projects and assignments I worked on during my undergraduate degree at the University of Calgary.
+Hello, I am Sebastian Kopacz.
+I originally made this website to archive all the cool projects and assignments I worked on during my undergraduate degree at the University of Calgary.
+Since then however, this site sort of became my default portfolio despite the fact that I have been really terrible at keeping it updated with everything I have been working on.

 ---
 # Contact Me